christopher-matthews1/Blackjack-Project/README.md

 One such action is Splitting, which is essentially turning one hand into two, and can occur in the following ways:

 If you have two starting cards that are equal in rank (King-Queen, Eight-Eight, etc…), an additional wager equal to the starting bet can be placed and a second hand is created
-Both hands are played independently and will win, lose or push on their own merit
+Both hands are played independently and will win, lose or push on their own merit.

 In addition, the option to Double Down occurs in certain circumstances, permitting you the opportunity to double your initial wager.
 This also follows certain rules: